Holly089/author-diversity/README.md

 # author-diversity

-The purpose of this R shiny app is to look at the diversity of authors I have been reading in terms of gender and country of birth.
+The purpose of this R shiny app is to look at the diversity of authors I have been reading in terms of gender and country of birth as part of #diversifyyorbookshelf.

 Created using data scraped from my Goodreads account.
 The starting URL for the web scraper is the read page in the following format: table view, 20 per page, sorted by date.